jamulussoftware/jamuluswebsite/wiki/en/en-Server-Linux.md

 1. Update apt: `sudo apt update`
 1. Install the package: `sudo apt install /path/to/jamulus_headless_latest_ubuntu_amd64.deb`
 1. Enable the headless server via systemd: `sudo systemctl enable jamulus-headless`
+1. Add the required [command line options](Command-Line-Options) to the systemd service file in `/lib/systemd/system/jamulus-headless.service`.
+1. Restart the headless server: `sudo systemctl restart jamulus-headless`

 You should now be running a private server!

 **Note:** To configure the server, you can add command line flags to the file `/lib/systemd/system/jamulus-headless.service` e.g. make this a public server.
-Have a look at the [CLI page](Command-Line-Options).
+Have a look at the [Command Line Options](Command-Line-Options) page.

 ### Compile sources, create a user